 To develop a scoring model incorporating these insights, both teams must work together to define the ideal customer profile.
 This means collaborating to identify high-impact behaviors, determine scoring criteria, and agree on a process that works for everyone.

-2) Check and verify your data
+2. Check and verify your data

-3) Leverage technology to maximize success
+3. Leverage technology to maximize success

 Automated lead scoring tools are essential to get ahead of the competition.
-Advanced technologies like lead scoring predictive analytics can save time, eliminate human bias, and predict conversion likelihood.
+Advanced technologies like lead scoring and predictive analytics can save time, eliminate human bias, and predict conversion likelihood.

 These tools continuously evolve and adapt based on new data, ensuring you have recent information to act on and providing real-time updates to your sales and marketing teams.

-4) Continuously monitor and adjust
+4. Continuously monitor and adjust

 Lead scoring is not a “set it and forget it” process.
 Buyer behaviors, market conditions, and business priorities evolve, and your scoring system should adapt accordingly.